gvwilson/codebender/README.md

 This tutorial is a short introduction to organization change for people with backgrounds in research.
-All of the material is available under [open licenses](./LICENSE.md), and contributions through our [repository][repo] are welcome.
+All of the material is available under [an open license](./LICENSE.md), and contributions through our [repository][repo] are welcome.
 All contributors are required to respect our [Code of Conduct](./CODE_OF_CONDUCT.md).